splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

       <h2 id="ii-add-incident-workflow">Skyler adds the payment schedule to the incident workflow</h2>
    </embed>

-Skyler adds the payment schedule as the first step in the incident workflow for the incident policy for the payment service.
+Skyler adds the payment schedule as the first step of the :guilabel:`Incident workflow` for the payment service incident policy.
+The incident workflow that Skyler creates is shown in the following image.

 .. image:: /_images/incident-intelligence/use-cases/Week-by-week-incident-policy.png
       :width: 99%